hashicorp/ngx_http_consul_backend_module/README.md

 1. The `ngx_http_consul_backend` calls `dlopen` on the shared C library (the `.a` file mentioned above), and executes the Go function by calling its symbol.

-1. The Go communicates with Consul using the official API client library, compiles a list of IP:PORT results, and then chooses a random result to return.
+1. The Go function communicates with Consul using the official API client library, compiles a list of IP:PORT results, and then chooses a random result to return.

 1. The IP:PORT is returned to the `ngx_http_consul_backend` function, which then sets the result as the defined variable (e.g. `$backend`).